omenkish/eneojo-omede-noldor/README.md

 - Ruby >=2.6

 ## Installation
-This can be installed as a gem
+This can be installed as a gem via this Github repo path.
+Add this line to your application's Gemfile

 ```ruby
 gem 'noldor', github: 'omenkish/eneojo-omede-noldor
 ```

-OR  via this Github repo path.
-Add this line to your application's Gemfile:
+OR  just as a gem in your gemfile

 ```ruby
 gem 'noldor'
 ```

+OR from the CLI

+    $ gem install noldor

 And then execute: